Go green travelling? Doesn’t that sound rather oxymoron?

 Take Public Transport

-When I explore the city, be it overseas or back home, I prefer to take public transport or walk whenever possible.
+When I explore the city, be it overseas or back home, I prefer to take public transport or walk when possible.
 By doing that, I get to see more of the city and the people.

 Bring And/Or Borrow What You Need